hpi-schul-cloud/jitsi-deployment/docs/architecture/architecture.md

 Each of the shards have the structure described in the chapter [Components](##Components)

 HAProxy is the central component here, as it allows the usage of [stick tables](https://www.haproxy.com/de/blog/introduction-to-haproxy-stick-tables/).
 We use [them](../../base/ops/loadbalancer/haproxy-configmap.yaml) to save the information, on which shard the conferences take place.
-HAProxy reads the value of the URL parameter `room` in order to decide, if there is already a conference, this participant wants to join (and hence leading her to the correct shard) or if it is a conference which is not known yet and simple round-robin-loadbalancing between the shards is applied.
-In the latter case, HAProxy remembers this additional conference and routes all incoming participants of this conference to the correct shard.
+HAProxy reads the value of the URL parameter `room` in order to decide, if the conference this participant wants to join already exists (and hence leading her to the correct shard) or if it is a conference which is not known yet in which case simple round-robin-loadbalancing between the shards is applied.
+In the latter case, HAProxy remembers this new conference and routes all arriving participants of this conference to the correct shard.
 HAProxy uses DNS service detection for finding the existing shards.
 The configuration can be found at [haproxy-configmap.yaml](../../base/ops/loadbalancer/haproxy-configmap.yaml).
 To decrease the risk of failure, we are using a StatefulSet consisting of two HAProxy pods.
 They are sharing the information on the existing conferences using Kubernetes Services and HAProxy's peering functionality.

 By default, we are using two shards.
 [Below](##Adding-additional-shards), we will describe on how to add more of them.